How to Knock-Off our Chiller

 Your energy bill will be 40-60% higher, but at least that cost is spread out into a monthly payment.

-The capacity of a 10hp unit will actually be 6 or maybe 7 tons at your operating temperature…rather than 10 tons with an APS unit.
-But that’s ok, because if the 6 or 7 tons is not enough, you know how to buy a cheap knock-off… again.
-[And we already covered how the (now double + 30%) power bill is spread into a monthly payment]
+The capacity of a cheap 10hp unit will actually be 6 or maybe 7 tons at your operating temperature.
+But that’s okay, because if the 6 or 7 tons is not enough, you know how to buy a cheap knock-off… again.

 There is a 1 year warranty on the cheap evaporators vs a lifetime warranty on APS chiller barrels.
 Just keep your fingers crossed and don’t pump too much water through the cheap ones.
 They will last longer (although this limits their capacity a bit more… so you will need more of them and a higher power bill luckily spread out in monthly payments).

-If you need more detailed help creating a knock-off, please contact our engineering department at (902)-745-3855 or email firstname.lastname@example.org with your questions.
+If you need more detailed help creating a knock-off, please contact us!